nus-oss/cs3281-AY1516S2-website/teams/codebender.md

 ##### Short Term Plan
  * Online tutorials
+ * Read Metaprogramming Ruby by Paolo Perrotta
- * Go through Ruby on Rails Tutorial by Hartl
+ * Have a look at Ruby on Rails Tutorial by Hartl
  * Small project

 ##### Long Term Plan